WeiqunPengLab/IRTools/README.md

 **-q/--quant-type {IRI,IRC}**

-IR quantifiation types: intron retention index (IRI), intron retention coefficient (IRC).
+IR quantification types: intron retention index (IRI), intron retention coefficient (IRC).
 DEFAULT: "IRI".

 **-i/--alt-file ALTFILE**

 Input RNA-Seq alignment file.
-If IR quantifiation type is "IRI", the input file can be BAM or BED file.
+If IR quantification type is "IRI", the input file can be BAM or BED file.
 If IR quantification type is "IRC", the input file can only be BAM file.

 **-p/--read-type {paired,single}**